icon-project/centralized-relay/README.md

     ```
 2. **Wallet Creation and Storage**

    Centralized Relay necessitates the use of specific wallets for each chain to facilitate communication with their respective bridge(connection) contracts.
    Follow these steps to create and properly store the wallets:

    - **Create Wallets**: Generate a new wallet for each chain you intend to interact with.
+   Evm wallet can be created using any of the wallet application.
+Please follow the instruction [here](https://ethereum.org/en/wallets/find-wallet/).
+   Icon wallet can be created by installing [ICONex](https://chromewebstore.google.com/detail/iconex/flpiciilemghbmfalicajoolhkkenfel) chrome extension.

-   - **Store in JSON Keystore Format**: Save the wallet details in a JSON keystore file format.
+   - **Store in JSON Keystore Format**: Once the wallets has been created, export the wallet as a JSON keystore file.
+The json keystore file for

-   *Example Storage Locations:*
-   - evm:  `$HOME/wallets/evm/keystore.json`
-   - icon: `$HOME/wallets/icon/keystore.json`
+     wallet looks like as shown in the example [here](/example/wallets).

 4. **Configure the chains you want to relay messages between.**